• Interviews

 While details are still emerging, the remake will no doubt tackle the mortality and existential yearning of the original.
 Alonso has built his career on quietly radical and deeply immersive works (”Jauja,” “Eureka”), and this adaptation will in all likelihood have Moura’s performance at its emotional center — in the same role indelibly played by Homayoun Ershadi in Kiarostami’s film.

 Alonso’s interest in revisiting “Taste of Cherry” is quite curious, but aligns with his style.
 The original film’s famously enigmatic narrative — centering on a man driving across Tehran, wrestling with profound questions about life and death, looking for someone to bury him alive — left audiences with more questions than answers.
-Roger Ebert was famously and notably negative towards the film, assigning Kiarostami’s film one star and dismissed it as “excruciatingly boring.”
+Roger Ebert was famously negative towards the film, assigning Kiarostami’s film one star and dismissed it as “excruciatingly boring.”

 Production details, including shooting, have not yet been officially announced, but Moura seems to be indicating it’ll shoot this year.
 We’ll be keeping an eye on this one.